LeatuyrBertyk/dotfiles/README.md

    ```

 > [!WARNING]
-> **GNU Stow** is very sensitive, so make sure that your config files do not exist before using `./install-stow.sh`.
-To prevent risks, you can make back-up folders for your config before using this command.*
+> **GNU Stow** is very sensitive, so make sure that your personal system config files do not exist before using `./install-stow.sh` as to prevent overwritting errors.
+Typically, those system config files do not exist for first time installation.
+However, if existed, to prevent risks, you can make back-up folders for your config before using this command.*

 After stowing this configuration, when opening terminal, you can see the **Fish** theme is very simple.
 The reason is that `tide` plugin is not started up, so you should follow some more steps below: